BuildFire/exampleWeatherPlugin/README.md

-# Example weather plugin
+# Weather plugin
-This is an example on how to create a simple weather plugin using only JQuery and BuildFire.js

-the source code described in this video tutorial https://www.youtube.com/watch?v=4qh4S-BwLJM
+This is plugin which can be used to display weather based on choosen place or user's location

+## instalation
+run `npm install` to install dependencies

-## Note:
+## run
-This is just the plugin source code. if you need the full BuildFire SDK you can find it here https://github.com/BuildFire/sdk
+In Buildfire SDK root folder run `npm run`

 ### Special Thanks to
 openweathermap.org for providing the open api